HomeLatest NewsCyber SecurityNext wave of cybercrime may arrive through Smart TVs

 The simple principles of security that are normally applied for computers and smartphones can be used with smart TVs as well.

 Choose your smart TV with security in mind.
-When buying any gadget, it is important to do some homework: read up on possible vulnerabilities and check consumer reviews as well as instructions and required access permissions.
+When buying any tech gadget, it is important to do some homework: read up on possible vulnerabilities and check consumer reviews as well as instructions and required access permissions.

 Advertisement